MyriadMarkets/MYRIAD/README.md

 ## Contributing

 See the [Issues](https://github.com/gnosis/prediction-market-agent/issues) for ideas of things that need fixing or implementing.
-The team is also receptive to new issues and PRs.

 A great self-contained first contribution would be to implement an agent using a framework in the ['Other frameworks to try'](https://github.com/gnosis/prediction-market-agent/issues/210) issue.